Thak676/c_practice/README.md

 This is for my personal use, practicing C and C++.

+Compile binaries by running 'make' in the root directory of the project.

 I intend to implement leetcode-style files with corresponding unit tests.

 As of this writing I am using the catch2 testing framework.